Skip to main content

 [2] Each user can reset only their own personal key.

-[4] Project owners can only view or manage customized API keys within their permission scope.
+[4] Project admins can only view or manage customized API keys within their permission scope.
 For example, if User 1 owns Project A and a customized API key (Key 1) has access to Projects A, B, and C, User 1 has no access to Key 1 since its access scope goes beyond User 1's permissions.

 Create an API key